cybera/netbox-sidekick/docs/devices.md

 `update_interfaces` to import the operational data about an interface.

 This data is meant to be imported periodically, such as every 5 or 10 minutes.
 The data will only be recorded in NetBox/Sidekick once.
-Each time more data is imported, the old data will be overwritten.
+The last 5 updates of each NIC are kept.
+Older updates are discarded.
+This allows you to work with prior updates, for example to get the rate of change for storing in metrics.

-You are then expected to have external monitoring and graphing services, such as Sensu and Prometheus, query for this data and store it in a more approprite time-series fashion.
+You are then expected to have external monitoring and graphing services, such as Sensu and Graphite, query for this data and store it in a more approprite time-series fashion.

 To import status and counter details for each interface of a device, run the